header-banner-why-we-havent-been-to-mars-yet.jpg

 How astronauts get vitamin D

-There is another missing nutrient that bones need: Vitamin D. Earth’s atmosphere and magnetic field filters out harmful radiation that can cause cancer.
-In space, there is no such protections from radiation, plus astronauts are more exposed to more harmful cosmic rays and solar radiation.5 So the space station walls must block all of this radiation, including light.
-With no natural sunlight, vitamin D cannot be produced in the skin, so all of the astronauts’ Vitamin D requirements must be taken in through the diet.
+There is another missing nutrient that bones need: Vitamin D. Earth’s atmosphere and magnetic field filter out harmful radiation that can cause cancer.
+In space, there are no such protections from radiation, plus astronauts are more exposed to more harmful cosmic rays and solar radiation.5 So, the space station walls must block all this radiation, including light.
+Without natural sunlight, vitamin D cannot be produced in the skin, so the astronauts’ Vitamin D requirements must be taken in through the diet.
 A lack of vitamin D has many impacts, as without it, calcium cannot be absorbed to strengthen bones.6

-Fun Fact: On the ISS, each crew member exercises for about 2 hours per day.7 They use a treadmill where they are attached with a bungee cord, a stationary bicycle and specially designed weightlifting machine.8
+Fun Fact: On the ISS, each crew member exercises for about 2 hours daily.7 They use a treadmill where they are attached with a bungee cord, a stationary bicycle and a specially designed weightlifting machine.8

 Getting enough calories in outer space

-In the past, it was common for astronauts to lose weight when they go to space.
-On earlier space missions and early ISS missions, a lack of time to eat, bad sleep patterns and stress are thought to have contributed to the astronauts’ lack of appetite.9 On the most recent ISS missions, astronauts have eaten enough to meet their energy requirements, whereas on previous missions they only met 80% of the requirement.10 The ISS astronauts occasionally complain that the food is still not palatable enough.
+In the past, it was common for astronauts to lose weight when they went to space.
+On earlier space missions and early ISS missions, a lack of time to eat, bad sleep patterns and stress are thought to have contributed to the astronauts’ lack of appetite.9 On the most recent ISS missions, astronauts have eaten enough to meet their energy requirements, whereas on previous missions, they only met 80% of the requirement.10 The ISS astronauts occasionally complain that the food is still not palatable enough.
 It is also thought that fluid shifts and congestion (caused by the first days of microgravity) affect taste buds and the olfactory system (sense of smell).
-On top of that, motion sickness is going to occasionally prevent astronauts from eating well.
+On top of that, motion sickness will occasionally prevent astronauts from eating well.

 Fun Fact (or should we say gross fact?): Carbonated drinks have fallen out of favour with astronauts.
 Without gravity to separate the gas from liquid in the stomach, burping results in a little vomit coming up as well.
 The phenomenon is called ‘wet burping’.11